 How to Become a Rehabilitation Counselor

 What Is a Rehabilitation Counselor?

 Rehabilitation counselors work in a variety of settings.
-They may work in community settings, government agencies, nursing and residential care settings, or in hospitals and healthcare systems.
+They may work in community settings, government agencies, nursing and residential care settings, or hospitals and healthcare systems.
 As a rehabilitation counselor, you may specialize in a particular type of client or age group, such as children, teens, or veterans.

+How to Become a Rehabilitation Counselor